octabytes/blog/content/posts/logto/how-to-deploy-or-integrate-a-service-with-tor-onion-on-elestio/index.md

 **Summary**

-With these steps, you’ve configured your Elestio\-deployed service to be accessible through a Tor onion address.
+With these steps, you’ve configured your OctaByte\-deployed service to be accessible through a Tor onion address.
 This setup allows for private, anonymous access via Tor, enhancing your service's privacy and security.